Top 15 Signs of Steroid-Use (Science-Based)

-Note: There are other drugs and medications that can elevate systolic blood pressure, causing similar flushing, such as pre-workout supplements or sitmulant-based fat burners.
+Note: There are other drugs and medications that can elevate systolic blood pressure, causing similar flushing, such as pre-workout supplements or stimulant-based fat burners.

 2. Sudden Changes in Body Composition

 If someone has suddenly blown up and gained 30lbs of muscle mass in the last few weeks, this is indicative of steroid use (particularly the use of bulking compounds).

 Building muscle naturally is a very slow endeavor that takes many years of hard work and discipline in regards to training and nutrition.

 If someone has built large amounts of muscle, whilst simultaneously getting leaner, this also indicates anabolic assistance.

 This is because it is very difficult for natural bodybuilders to add muscle and burn fat simultaneously, due to a calorie surplus often needed to gain weight and a calorie deficit needed to lose weight.

 Thus, you cannot be in a caloric surplus and deficit synchronously, which is why bodybuilders have two separate phases, known as bulking and cutting.

 However, it is important to note that when a person first starts lifting weights, it is normal for them to build significant amounts of muscle (20-30lbs), whilst simultaneously burning fat stores, as their body responds to this new stimulus.

 Dramatic results among novice weight lifers are known as ‘newbie gains’ and mostly occur during the first couple of months of regular training.

 If someone suddenly gains 20-30lbs of muscle but has been lifting weights for an extensive period of time; this is a sign of an enhanced athlete.

 The most effective way to know if someone is taking steroids is to observe their ‘gains timeline’.

 This involves compiling several pictures of the person throughout their life, to see when certain growth spurts occurred.

-If someone experienced dramatic results when they first started lifting, plateaued afterwards, then had another conspicuous growth spurt five years later; this points to steroid-use.
+If someone experienced dramatic results when they first started lifting, plateaued afterward, then had another conspicuous growth spurt five years later; this points to steroid use.